 One of the Three Murties, Lord Brahma is recognized as the creator of the Universe.
 He is the originator and the generator of the mankind and all living being in the universe.

 Hindu God Brahma can be seen as a four-faced, four-armed, bearded deity.
-He carries a lotus and a manuscript of vedas in the upper hands and a water pot (kamandala) in the lower hand and one hand is always there to bestow grace.
+He carries a lotus and a manuscript of Vedas in the upper hands and a water pot (kamandala) in the lower hand and one hand is always there to bestow grace.

 The four faces represent the holy knowledge of the four Vedas namely, Riga, Yajur, Sama and Atharva.
 It symbolizes that Brahma is the foundation of all the knowledge required for the creation of the universe.
-The four arms represent the four directions and therefore symbolize that Lord Brahma is the omnipresent and the omnipotent.
+The four arms represent the four directions and therefore symbolize that Lord Brahma is omnipresent and omnipotent.

 The white beard conveys wisdom and the long beard gives the idea that creation is a never-ending process.
-The crown on the head of Brahma implies that the Lord has the supreme power and authority over the process of creation.
+The crown on the head of Brahma implies that the Lord has supreme power and authority over the process of creation.
 Brahma sitting on a lotus represents the creative power of the Supreme Reality.